matrix-org/matrix-spec-proposals/proposals/xxxx-emotes.md

 # MSCXXXX: Emotes
 ## Proposal
 Every emote proposal uses a shortcode and a way to store the image and make the client render it.
 Under this proposal they are not sent in the message source as img tags, which is what many non-Element clients use.
 In this proposal, the message source is not edited and it is sent as a shortcode.
 Rather, it is up to the client to load it when rendering messages.
 In the current implementation/proposal it is rendered in the message html as follows:
+Emotes are added in message by sending a short piece of text called the shortcode between colons.
 ```html
  <img class="mx_Emote" title=":shortcode:" src="blob:https://example.com/blob-guid">
 ```